Key concepts & syntax

 Variables

-In a command file, a variable var
+In a command file, a Luna variable var is denoted by

 the following syntax: